Abss0x7tbh/bass/README.md

 # Contributors

 - Thanks to [Patrik Hudak](https://twitter.com/0xpatrik) for some good suggestions and help!
-- Thanks a lot [Shuaib Oladigblou](https://twitter.com/_sawzeeyy) for your contributions!
+- Thanks a lot [Shuaib Oladigblou](https://twitter.com/_sawzeeyy) for your contributions & quick help!